 A stone’s throw away from Flinders Street station in the heart of the city, The Duke is the ideal whole crew catch-up spot—whether that’s for a quiet mid-week tipple or buzzing Saturday night dinner.
 Along with an extensive drinks list, classic cocktails including Mojitos, Negronis and Espresso Martini’s are highlights of the bar menu.

-A triple-tiered venue with the renowned Dutchess sitting on the third floor, the historical Duke of Wellington is anything but old-fashioned.
+A triple-tiered venue (with a new rooftop bar opening on the top floor), the historical Duke of Wellington is anything but old-fashioned.
 Minimalistic perforated bar benches with polished pale timber, exposed brick walls and an eclectic mismatch of bar stools make this one of the most attractive, laidback pubs in Melbourne.

 Leave your diet goals at the door, order your weight’s worth of food, and toast to the most marvellous Duke in Melbourne.
 It’s the right way to eat.